frabbisw/ReRobust/README.md

 Please make sure the environment libraries mentioned above installed.

-**1. For fine-tuning CodeBERT, GraphCodeBERT, CodeGPT and PLBART, we reuse the code from [MODIT](https://github.com/modit-team/MODIT):**
+**1. For fine-tuning CodeBERT, GraphCodeBERT, CodeGPT and PLBART, we reuse the code from [MODIT](https://github.com/modit-team/MODIT).
+We also reuse their work for training LSTM and Transformer:**

 - `git clone https://github.com/modit-team/MODIT`
-- Following the original instructions in [MODIT](https://github.com/modit-team/MODIT) to fine-tune these models.
+- Following the original instructions in [MODIT](https://github.com/modit-team/MODIT) to fine-tune/train these models.

 **2. For fine-tuning CodeT5, SPT-Code:**
 - `git clone https://github.com/salesforce/CodeT5`